Accompanied by your mobster pal in CO-OP, indiscriminately mow down hordes of enemies.

 Half a cannoli

 Since I mentioned playing with someone else, the game is largely directed towards action, and there are loads of checkpoints.
 It’s very accessible to casual players.
-It’s just the boss fights can be too difficult since their life is doubled.
+Although, the boss fights can be too difficult since their life is doubled.
 I still had some trouble in the second game, when one of the players dies and respawns, the survivor loses half their health.
 Which meant that after dying over and over against a boss, my second player dropped my own life down to nothing.
 It was so low that a stray bullet was enough to kill me and trigger a restart of the whole fight.
 Thankfully, it is possible to disconnect a player, succeed in the fight then reconnect the player.
 Despite my difficulties I must admit that I liked that health points were shared between the players, it pushed us to care more about protecting each other.

 Overall, Guns Gore & Cannoli 2 is an excellent cooperative shooter, bringing online play and verticality to the series.
 It’s violent, it’s fun, and it’s very well done.
 Along with the first game, it is a must have for anyone enjoying side-scrolling action and cooperative play.